mrothpa/Audio2Note/README.md

 You can edit each step of the process in the 'main.py'-file.
 For example change the language or change the tool for the summary.
 You can also make an .exe desktop program with python pyinstaller.
+Please close the tkinter window after every comand to have the correct data of the database shown.

 ## Examples
 ### Input at Google Drive: